RogerLuo-Code/coding-practice/docs/data-structure/heap/top-k-problem.md

 ### Top K Largest Elements Using Approach 2

 1. Construct a **Min** Heap with size $K$.
-2. Add elements to the Min Heap one by one until there are $K$ elements.
+2. Add elements one by one to the Min Heap.
-3. Compare the new element with the min element of the heap:
-    - If new element <= min, proceed to the next element.
-    - If new element > min, pop the min element from the heap and add the new element.
+3. If heap size > $K$, pop the min element from the heap.
-    The new element (larger) has a higher chance to be the top K largest elements.
 4. Repeat step 2 and 3 until all elements have been processed.

 Note that